FredrikNoren/ungit/PLUGINS.md

    Each component can have multiple views as exampled [here](https://github.com/FredrikNoren/ungit/tree/master/components/dialogs).

 * CSS for Component
-   css file can be easily defined per components and in above example we can see that `staging.less` file is compiled into `staging.css` via grunt job.
-If you are using less file please modify [Gruntfile.js](https://github.com/FredrikNoren/ungit/blob/master/Gruntfile.js) file to include new less file.
+   css file can be easily defined per components and in above example we can see that `staging.less` file is compiled into `staging.css` via `npm run build` script.

 * JS for Component

    Each component gets to have one javascipt files.
 However each javasciprt file can require other javascript in it's directory or other libraries.
-If you are doing require by relative pass as exampled in [graph.js](https://github.com/FredrikNoren/ungit/blob/master/components/graph/graph.js), you wouldn't have to include the js in browserify job in [Gruntfile.js](https://github.com/FredrikNoren/ungit/blob/master/Gruntfile.js).
+If you are doing require by relative paths as exampled in [graph.js](https://github.com/FredrikNoren/ungit/blob/master/components/graph/graph.js), you wouldn't have to include the js in browserify job in [`scripts/build.js`](https://github.com/FredrikNoren/ungit/blob/master/scripts/build.js).